fsouza/fnlfmt/README.md

 Copyright © 2019-2023 Phil Hagelberg and contributors

-Released under the terms of the GNU Lesser General Public License version 3 or later; see the file LICENSE.

-Fennel is released under the MIT license; see LICENSE.MIT.
+Released under the MIT license; see LICENSE.